CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 Laptop Distribution Schedule

 Selected students are notified via portal/SMS.
 Distribution starts soon after, often at university events.
 Aim to complete the process within 90-120 days of the list’s release, continuing through 2026.
-Past phases finished quick under CM Maryam Nawaz.
+Past phases finished quickly under CM Maryam Nawaz.

 Selection, processing, and distribution